There is a new version of this course. Please see SAS Programming 1: Essentials.

 - submitting a SAS program

-- SAS program syntax
+- working with SAS program syntax

 Producing Detail Reports